 Learning Grammar with Babbel

 In addition to the exercises mentioned above in the lesson section, Babbel has a range of grammar exercises.
 This includes filling a verb table in with the right type of Spanish verb conjugation.

 Understanding grammar is important.
 Not necessarily to speak a foreign language, but definitely to master it.

 Babbel is definitely best suited to beginners who are trialing a new language, rather than learning at an advanced level.

-Whilst Babbel does not state this anywhere on its site or market itself in this way, far more of its content is weighted at beginner/intermediate level than at advanced level, which shows us who is using the app more than anyone.
+Whilst Babbel does not state this anywhere on its site or market itself in this way, far more of its content is weighted at the beginner/intermediate level than at the advanced level, which shows us who is using the app more than anyone.

 In fact, there really isn’t a lot of content at all for advanced learners.
-Babbel Spanish, for example, has 9 early level or beginner courses,4 intermediate courses, 3 independent courses and 1 advanced course.
+Babbel Spanish, for example, has 9 early level or beginner courses,4 intermediate courses, 3 independent courses, and 1 advanced course.